-We recognise our important role in providing essential services as well as supporting local community's health and economy.
+We are committed to supporting our customers, community and staff.
+We recognise our important role in providing essential services as well as supporting our local community's health and economy.
 We take this role very seriously and are working hard to continue to deliver our usual high-quality service levels.

 We understand that coronavirus (COVID-19) may significantly impact household budgets and businesses.